What it’s like to be a visitor

 Are you over 18?
 Could you be a friendly face, an attentive ear and an understanding connection?
 Yes?
 Then why not get involved, meet and help new people and develop fresh skills.

 We visit people in Dungavel twice a week on a Monday and Thursday evening.
 You can also volunteer at our morning drop in sessions at Dungavel, which take place every two weeks on Wednesday mornings.
 We expect visitors to sign up to at least two visits a month.
+Regular visits to Dungavel leave from both Glasgow and Edinburgh.

 Before you apply, why not watch this short film from AVID (Association of Visitors to Immigration Detainees)?
 In it visitors (including some from SDV) and people who have been in detention talk about visiting and being visited.